The near-critical planar FK-Ising model: Introduction

-The critical regime is often characterized by the fact that crossing probabilities remain strictly between 0 and 1.
-Formally, consider \emph{rectangles} $R$ of the form $[0,n]\times[0,m]$ for $n, m >0$, and translations of them.
+Let us first define the correlation length formally in the case of percolation ($q=1$).
+Consider \emph{rectangles} $R$ of the form $[0,n]\times[0,m]$ for $n, m >0$, and translations of them.
 We denote by $\mathcal C_v(R)$ the event that there exists a \emph{vertical crossing} in $R$, a path from the bottom side $[0,n] \times \{0\}$ to the top side $[0,n] \times \{m\}$ that consists only of open edges.
-The celebrated Russo-Seymour-Welsh theorem shows that in the case of critical percolation, crossing probabilities of rectangles of bounded aspect ratio remain bounded away from 0 and 1.
+The classical Russo-Seymour-Welsh theorem shows that in the case of critical percolation, crossing probabilities of rectangles of bounded aspect ratio remain bounded away from 0 and 1.
 A natural way of describing the picture as being critical is to check that crossing probabilities are neither near 0 nor near 1.
-Mathematically, it is thus natural to define the correlation length for every $p<p_c=1/2$ and $\ep>0$ as
+Mathematically, we thus define the correlation length for every $p<p_c=1/2$ and $\ep>0$ as